melange-re/melange-re.github.io/docs/melange-for-x-developers.md

 ### Feature choice and alignment with OCaml

-ReScript's goal is to model the language to bring it as close to JavaScript as possible.
+ReScript’s goal is to model the language to bring it as close to JavaScript as possible.
 From the website [introduction section](https://rescript-lang.org/docs/manual/latest/introduction):